alphagov/govwifi/README.md

 Currently we use separate providers for incoming and outgoing text messages.
 This is likely to change in the near future as Notify has recently added support for incoming SMS.

-The incoming endpoint is [/sms/](https://github.com/alphagov/govwifi/blob/master/src/sms/index.php) Which handles text messages sent by Firetext.
+The incoming endpoint is [/sms/](https://github.com/alphagov/govwifi/blob/master/src/sms/index.php) which handles text messages sent by the incoming SMS provider.

 Our outgoing provider is [GovUK Notify](https://www.notifications.service.gov.uk/).
 We're using of the [client library](https://github.com/alphagov/notifications-php-client) they provide.